 Sandwiched inbetween the Bond graphs (see Figure 2) in tight amplitudes, barely visible, from the mid-1500s to the end of the 1800s is the phenomenon labeled such that it confuses most who stumble upon the subject.
 That would be the anomalous LIA, caused either solely by the Sun / albedo, solely by geophysical events (volcanoes) or ia purely an ocean (hydrological) phenomenon.
 It may be caused a little by all and it defies a cyclical cubbyhole.
 In any case, as shown in Figure 2, it cannot possibly be confused with the deep ice age.

+The term “Little Ice Age” was coined by a journalist, probably in the 1930s according to U.S. Geological Survey scientist F.E Matthes (in 1940) as he described glacial re-expansion in a post-Pleistocene context on page 398 of an AGU report:

+They have re-expanded since then to the limits from which they are even now receding, and as their re-expansion has been of considerable magnitude, to judge from certain specific cases, there appears to be a warrant for the assertion that the present age is witnessing a mild recrudescence of glacial conditions – that it is, as a clever journalist has suggested, a separate “little ice age.”

-probably in the 1930s U.S. Geological Survey scientist eWhat nags at the understanding of the LIA, other than the confusing label, is its locus in the range of two well-known solar minima: the Sporer (possibly a grand episode) and the Maunder. (definitely a grand solar episode).
+What nags at the understanding of the LIA, other than the confusing label, is its locus in the range of two well-known solar minima: the Sporer (possibly a grand episode) and the Maunder. (definitely a grand solar episode).
 If separate from any solar activity, the LIA certainly worsened the climate conditions in the Northern Hemisphere at the time, and is fairly well recorded as such.
 We can see that from the familiar graph of 14C per mille and the red curve below.
 In any case, the LIA’s end coincides with solar insolation increases overall since Solar Cycle 11 or so, and could be one of the contributory effects to a warmer Twentieth Century, very much so after c.
 1924.

 Exacerbating the effects of prolonged solar minima was the coincidence of two closely-occuring grand minima episodes, one after the other.
 This is covered elsewhere in graphic detail.
 Weather in Europe had already been generationally “different” from what Sporer and Maunder Minimum-living old timers recalled, which fell into what some think was the coldest year in c. eight thousands, culminating at the end of the year 1683, once called the “hardest” freeze (of the Thames River in England) in “postglacial times,” (that is, prior to c.
 10,000 years B.P).
 But from the Bond graph, it looks closer to c.
 8,000 years before 1683 AD.